Legal Studies Pre-Law

 Program Requirements

-In addition to general University requirements, students seeking the Bachelor of Arts in Legal Studies must meet the requirements listed below.
+In addition to general University requirements, students seeking the Bachelor of Arts in Legal Studies Pre-Law must meet the requirements listed below.
 A grade of “C” is required for all courses listed as core courses.

 Students may get credit for a maximum of 6 hours of Field Study / Internship / Directed Study.
 All PLA courses presume competency and experience with word processing, spreadsheets, databases, e-mail, and internet.
 Any course substitutions for specifically listed courses must be approved in advance, in writing by the Legal Studies Program Advisor.

-Pre-Law
+Pre-Law Minor

 The Legal Studies Pre-Law Minor is meant as a supplement to majors other than Legal Studies and is for those who want a minimal background to prepare for law school or who want an introduction to terminology and basic ideas and skills related to the law and the legal profession.
 In contrast, the Legal Studies major emphasizes legal career preparation.
 Students who are considering attending law school are strongly encouraged to complete PLA 3106 Legal Research and Writing for the elective in this minor.
 Students who take PLA 3106 Legal Research and Writing should successfully complete at least one or two law-related courses before attempting this course.
 Contact a Legal Studies advisor who will assist in choosing appropriate courses.
-A minimum of 9 sh of upper division courses must be completed at UWF.
+A minimum of 9 semester hours (sh) of upper-division courses must be completed at UWF.
 Legal Studies majors may not earn this minor.

 PLA 2013Survey of American Law3